 Anyway, about this heartburn and reflux.
 I didn’t go straight to famotidine (H2 antagonists) or omeprazole (Prilosec, a popular PPI med).
 I started out with natural remedies to see if that would calm things down.
 This was my strategy and it worked!

-At the time of this writing, just one week later I have experienced a complete turnaround, to the tune of about 80% relief, and so I wanted to share the news in case it would help you as well.
+At the time of this writing, just one week later I experienced a complete turnaround, to the tune of about 80% relief, and so I wanted to share the news in case it would help you as well.
 The first thing I did was start eating smaller meals, and chewing each bite a lot more than I used to.
 This alone was useful.
-Here is the more:
+Here is more remedies for Reflux and Esophagitis :

 1. Discontinue the Offender.